MyTB444/2D-Platformer-Final-Year-Project/diary.md

 -07/11/2024
 I have created a demo map with 2 objects.
 Also, a simple character called jack.
 I will be approaching everything modularly.
 In this demo map, i will implement all the behaviors on jack, behaviors which I will be able to use on different characters.
 The environmental behaviors should be modular as well.
 Meaning, adding new maps should not require any additional hard coding.
 October was a speed learning month for me.
 It is finally time to start utilizing the skills that I have acquired to build the game that I dream of!

+-11/11/2024
+I am still working on the sprites that i will be using.
+Today i have added jumping behavior for the player.
+I have also created idle, running and jumping animations for Jack.